General Information for 5th GradeContacting Teachers

 - Assessments and science investigations/experiments will need to be made up either before school, after school, or during lunch, depending on how much time is needed.
 Students should make arrangements with the teacher(s) to schedule these as needed.

-- Whenever possible, have your check Canvas and follow along online with the daily lesson and activities/assignments.
+- Whenever possible, have your child check Canvas and follow along online with the daily lesson and activities/assignments.
 Assessments typically need to be completed at school, so have them send Canvas Inbox messages to teachers to ask about work that is unclear.

 - Due to the fact that we rotate classes and have a very tight schedule, in addition to the rules associated with healthy snack guidelines, we are unable to celebrate birthdays in class with treats.
 We are happy to sing and pass along birthday wishes, but we ask that birthday treats be saved for off-campus parties and celebrations.